This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 Start typing a name.

-If necessary, press Ctrl+Space for the second time (or press Ctrl+Alt+Space).
+If necessary, press Control+Space for the second time (or press Control+Alt+Space).

 The most suitable suggestion for the current context is highlighted.